-Barry Soper: Your power bills are likely to rise
+Barry Soper: Why your electricity bills are likely to rise

 Don't expect cheaper electricity prices anytime soon.

-In fact if you're a good manager of your household finances, and that's apparently 60 percent of you, then chances are your power bills are going to rise.
+In fact if you're a good manager of your household finances, and that's apparently 60 per cent of you, then chances are your power bills are going to rise.

 Up until now if you paid your power bill early, you would get a prompt payment discount.